Why We Trust Celebrity Health Advice — Even When It's Wrong

-On Wednesday, The New York Times Magazine published a feature on the wellness guru so many people love to hate, Gwyneth Paltrow, aka G.P.
-It's a pretty satisfying read if Goop's pseudoscientific articles typically make your eyes roll back in your head (like the one that said you "probably have a parasite," or the one that suggested walking barefoot can "neutralize free radicals" and also solve depression), and the story also helps to humanize the real woman behind all the goop.
+On Wednesday, The New York Times Magazine published a feature on the wellness guru so many people love to hate, Gwenyth Paltrow, aka G.P.
+It's a pretty satisfying read if Goop's pseudoscientific articles typically make your eyes roll back in your head (like the one that said you "probably have a parasite," or the one that suggested walking barefoot can "neutralise free radicals" and also solve depression), and the story also helps to humanise the real woman behind all the goop.
 At times, G.P. comes across sort of self-aware.

 For example, G.P. addressed the fact that her website often runs controversial, misguided health advice, saying, "We’re never making statements."
 She and her editor insisted their website is "just asking questions."
 In fact, Goop plans to hire a full-time fact-checker in a few months.
 When a story goes viral because it's so wrong, G.P. tallies it as a victory, because it means they've stoked a "cultural firestorm," she said.
 In other words, it's all good!